 Several Notre Dame students supported Perrin on the project, including graduate student Pawas Manandhar and undergraduates Gretchen Bruening and Lauren Watts.
 The team also received support from Catholic Relief Services.

 While the tool was designed primarily for USAID staff, it may also appeal to implementing partners and private sector actors seeking to engage in development work.
-Those interested in learning more about the tool can join a virtual webinar on Tuesday, July 21, 2020 at 9:00 am EST. Registration is now open online.
+Those interested in learning more about the tool can watch a presentation and live demonstration of the tool online here.

 The Private Sector Engagement Evidence Gap Map is a partnership between USAID, the University of Notre Dame, and Purdue University.
 It is funded by LASER (Long-Term Assistance and Services for Research) PULSE (Partners for University-Led Solutions Engine): a consortium dedicated to bringing together development practitioners and academic researchers to collaborate on the major development challenges facing USAID-priority countries.